Behrad-P/CommandLink/README.md

 With this library, you can use your own commands to communicate between different hardware devices in order to perform one or more operations.

-To see how to use this library, refer to the test file.

 I utilized this library along with pyserial to establish communication between Python and Arduino.

+To see how to use this library for communication between Python and Arduino, refer to the arduino version file.

 __Example:__